WHO working on more monkeypox guidance as cases rise - senior adviser

 Many of the current cases have been identified at sexual health clinics.

-Early genomic sequencing of a handful of the cases in Europe has suggested a similarity with that spread in a limited fashion in Britain, Israel and Singapore in 2018.
+Early genomic sequencing of a handful of the cases in Europe has suggested a similarity with the strain https://virological.org/t/first-draft-genome-sequence-of-monkeypox-virus-associated-with-the-suspected-multi-country-outbreak-may-2022-confirmed-case-in-portugal/799 that spread in a limited fashion in Britain, Israel and Singapore in 2018.

 Heymann said it was "biologically plausible" that the virus had since been circulating outside of the countries where it is endemic, but had not led to major outbreaks as a result of COVID-19 lockdowns, social distancing and travel restrictions.